-The assumed market rate of return on fund assets, which is 7% set by statute, but 7.25% as adopted by the Board.
+The assumed market rate of return on Fund assets is 7% as set by statute and adopted by the Board in June 2023.

 AVERAGE MONTHLY SALARY

 If the member has participated in the fund for:

 - (A) three or more years, the total salary received by a member as a firefighter over the member's: - (i) highest 78 biweekly pay periods for a member hired before the year 2017 effective date, including a member who was hired before the year 2017 effective date and who involuntarily separated from service but was retroactively reinstated in accordance with an arbitration, civil service, or court ruling; or - (ii) last 78 biweekly pay periods ending before the earlier of the date the member terminates employment with the fire department, divided by 36, or the member began participation in the DROP, divided by 36; or - (B) fewer than three years, the total salary paid to the member for the periods the member participated in the fund divided by the number of months the member has participated in the fund.